Bad Weather Won’t Stop Gobblers So Hunters Need To Know How to Hunt in It

 “A mouth call will be your best call in rainy weather.
 They are easy to carry and the rain won’t bother them.” — Bob Phillips, turkey hunter

 While the rain may have stopped, the wind can pick up.
 Turkeys aren’t as spooky as deer on windy days, but blowing trees and limbs makes it difficult for them to hear as well.
-Usually a group of turkeys will move into open area, like a pasture, field or food plot on very windy days.
+Usually, a group of turkeys will move into open areas, like a pasture, field or food plot on very windy days.

 The wind can make it tough on turkey hunters as well.
 The gobble and sounds of the turkey won’t travel as far under breezy conditions.
 Also, hunter calls will be muffled in the heavy winds.
 However, the windy conditions can dampen the noise of a hunter trying to close the distance on a gobbler.

 Phillips advises when the rain stops or slacks off to a drizzle, hunters need to be in the field and ready to move.
 Many times, gobblers will sound off after a long rain since they are eager to get back with their hen harem.

 Rainy day hunts are a little tougher on hunters, especially if they are not prepared.
 A daypack with a lightweight rain jacket or poncho stuffed inside will be appreciated if a sudden downpour occurs.
 An extra pair of gloves and socks can also be carried in your pack or turkey vest.

 If the weather forecast is for an all-day soaker, a small pop-up blind might be in order.
 These are easy to set up and give hunters an opportunity to stay dry.
 Inside the blind, hunters might use any of several different calls.
 Slate, crystal, glass, and other friction calls will perform much better in the dry confines of a blind.